r3c/tesca/README.md

 Tesca (TExt Stream CAlculator) is a small utility intended to compute simple aggregations (sums, averages, etc) on big (gigabytes or more) text files using a simple query syntax.
+Using this sample CSV file containing scores and completion times for several players:

+	Zephyra,100000,59.5
+	Physali,80000,41.9
+	Zephyra,50000,32.1
+	Zephyra,70000,37.4
+	Dendrob,30000,26.3
+	Physali,10000,12.6

+You can get the total score and average time by player using this command:

+	./tesca -e '#0, sum(#1), avg(#2)' results.csv

+Output looks like this:

+	#0      #1      #2
+	Dendrob 30000   26.3
+	Physali 90000   27.25
+	Zephyra 220000  43

-Text files should contain structured data, one row per line, and use a supported format (currently only CSV and JSON, then anything that can be matched through regular expressions as soon as MinGW/GCC has a decent support for new C++11 &lt;regex&gt; header).
+Input text files should contain structured data, one row per line, and use a supported format (currently only CSV and JSON, then anything that can be matched through regular expressions as soon as MinGW/GCC has a decent support for new C++11 &lt;regex&gt; header).
 Then you have to describe what kind of